PerttuHamalainen/MediaAI/README.md

 **Before the first lecture, you should:**

-* Prepare to add one slide to a shared Google Slides document (link provided at the first lecture), including 1) your name and photo, 2) your background and skillset, 3) and what kind of projects you want to work on.
+* Prepare to add one slide to a shared slide deck (link provided at the first lecture), including 1) your name and photo, 2) your background and skillset, 3) and what kind of projects you want to work on.
 This will be useful for finding other students with similar interests and/or complementary skills.
 If you do not yet know what to work on, browse the [Course Twitter](https://twitter.com/aaltomediaai) for inspiration.

 * Make yourself a Google account if you don't have one.
 This is needed for [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#), which we use for many demos and programming exercises. **Important security notice:** Colab notebooks run on Google servers and by default cannot access files on your computer.
 However, some notebooks might contain malicious code.
 Thus, *do not input any passwords or let a Colab notebook connect with your Google Drive* unless you trust the notebook.
 The notebooks in this repository should be safe but the lecture slides also link to 3rd party notebooks that one can never be sure about.